rtk-rs/rinex-cli/documentation/FileLoading.md

 ## File naming conventions

-The toolbox can operate on files that do not follow standard naming conventions.
+The toolbox accepts files that do not follow standard naming conventions.

 Note that working with files that do not following standard naming conventions will limit our smart file production capabilities.
 See [File Operations](./FileOperations) for more information.

+## Tutorials

+The output product you can generate, [now depends on the operation you will select and the input you just loaded](./InputOutput.md)